 The government’s response is awaited.

-Even though it is written by Australia’s politicians, the New Zealand Law Commission may find this report useful.
+The New Zealand Law Commission may find this report useful.